UNLOCK FREE TRAINING

 Evidence of beginning and completing 40 hours of accredited pre-licensing education consisting of the following:

 New Hampshire Real Estate Examinations are administered by computer at four PSI Test Centers in New Hampshire – Concord, Manchester, Nashua, and Portsmouth.
-Detailed directions and maps are provided at www.goAMP.com.
+Detailed directions and maps are provided at GoAmp.

 The national salesperson portion of the test consists of 100 multiple-choice questions.
 The New Hampshire state portion of the test has an additional 40 questions you'll need to answer.

 To be eligible to apply for a salesperson license, you must pass both the National and State portions of the examination.
-The passing score for each portion of the examination is a scaled score of 70.
+The passing score for each portion is a scaled score of 70.

-Candidates who pass any portion of the examination but fail to satisfy the education requirement before the examination will be required to retake the exam in its entirety.
+Candidates who pass any portion of the examination but fail to satisfy the education requirement before the examination will be required to retake it.

 Also, pursuant to RSA 331-A:10-a, all applicants for a new salesperson or broker license “shall submit to the New Hampshire Department of Safety, Division of State Police, a notarized criminal record release authorization form, along with the appropriate fee, prior to applying for a real estate license.”

-Next, you’ll mail your completed application, required forms, and payment to:
+Next, mail your completed application, required forms, and payment to the Office of Professional Licensure & Certification.

 If you already have a license and want to renew it, go to Online Applications for Renewal.
 Paper renewal applications are not accepted.